zvolin/go-libp2p/README.md

  - Go through the modules below and **check out existing issues**.
 This would be especially useful for modules in active development.
 Some knowledge of IPFS/libp2p may be required, as well as the infrasture behind it - for instance, you may need to read up on p2p and more complex operations like muxing to be able to help technically.
  - **Perform code reviews**.
  - **Add tests**.
 There can never be enough tests.

----

-The last gx published version of this module was: 6.0.41: QmTRN7hRxvGkxKxDdeudty7sRet4L7ZKZCqKsXHa79wmAc